Stress Management: Managing Your TimeSkip to the navigation

 The more stressful or unpleasant a task, the more likely you are to put it off.
 This only increases your stress.
 You may want to try these tips for controlling procrastination:

 - Structure your time.
 Use a day planner or notebook to plan your day or week.
 Just seeing on paper that there is a time to get your tasks done can help you get to work.
 For shorter projects, use a timer or alarm clock to help you stick with your plan.
+You can also find apps to help structure and plan your time.
+They can be used on your phone or computer.

 - Break up large tasks.
 If you know that you won't be able to focus on a project for 3 hours, break up your work into 1-hour blocks over 3 days.
 It's easier to face an unpleasant task if the time you are giving it is brief.